opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

     complete, the details of imported jobs need to be verified to make sure appropriate Batch User IDs are listed.
 Jobs fail if no Batch User ID is listed.
-- OpCon/xps Global Properties, Thresholds, and Resources will only be exported if the options are selected to do so.
+- OpCon Global Properties, Thresholds, and Resources will only be exported if the options are selected to do so.
 Imported jobs and events making use of these items may fail unless those properties are transferred.
-- When OpCon/xps Global Properties, Thresholds, and Resources are imported, only new items will be accepted.
+- When OpCon Global Properties, Thresholds, and Resources are imported, only new items will be accepted.
 If the item exists in the target database, the item and its value are retained.
 If the item does not exist in the target database, the item and its value will